Latest posts by Brad Smith (see all)

 Winner: Grammarly (barely)

 This is another close one.
-But I’m going to make the controversial call and give it to Grammarly.
+But I’m going to make the controversial call and give it to the Grammarly app.

-WhiteSmoke’s unlimited devices are enticing.
+WhiteSmoke’s unlimited devices and editing tools are enticing.
 And both tools have great apps.

 So it’s another tight one that could really go either way, depending on what you’re looking for.